Sjhunt93/IAP-2019-2020/Tutorials/Tutorial 10.md

-# Practical 10 – Arrays
+# Tutorial 10 – Arrays

 In this practical you will learn how to create and work with arrays: a useful data structure that enables lots of variables of the same type to be collected into a single data structure.
 We will learn: